jortencio/superset/README.md

 # superset

-A Puppet module that is used for isntalling and configuring Apache Superset which is a data exploration and visualization platform.
+A Puppet module that is used for installing and configuring Apache Superset which is a data exploration and visualization platform.

 For more information, please visit [Apache Superset][1].